Remote Passenger Crash Survival

 - Aircraft beacon (if present and operating)

-- Bright, high-contrast visual markers on open ground, ‘X’ or ‘SOS’ with rocks, branches, fabric
+- High-contrast visual markers on open ground, ‘X’ or ‘SOS’ using rocks, branches, fabric

-- Reflective signalling when you hear or see aircraft (mirror, phone screen)
+- Reflective signalling when aircraft are heard or seen (mirror, phone screen)

 - Smoke by day, fire by night, only if safe and controlled

-Phase 4, the first day, build a safe ‘rescue camp’
+Phase 4, the first day, set up a rescue camp

-Default is stay with the aircraft, unless it is unsafe (fire risk, flooding, unstable terrain, active hazard).
+Default is to stay with the aircraft unless it is unsafe (fire risk, flooding, unstable terrain, active hazard).

 Only consider moving if: